sizeofvoid/libopeninput/doc/user/features.rst

 ==============================================================================

 Below is a list of features supported by libinput.
-The availability of features usually depends on the device type and a device's capabilties.
+The availability of features usually depends on the device type and a device's capabilities.
 Not all features are user-configurable, some rely on :ref:`device-quirks` to be useful.